theintern/visual-plugin/README.md

 ## API and architecture

-Intern-visual has three main exports:
+This plugin has three main exports:

 *   `visualTest` is a function that will create a complete visual regression test based on an options obect